Learning to Robustly Aggregate Labeling Functions for Semi-supervised Data Programming: Introduction

-\textbf{Our Contributions} are as follows: We leverage \snuba{}~\cite{varma2018snuba} to \textit{automatically generate} LFs and employ them for semi-supervised learning over both features and LFs.
-We address the limitations of \snuba{} by effectively using the labeled set in a semi-supervised manner using \spear{}~\cite{spear}, and critically making the labeling function aggregation more \emph{robust} via a reweighting framework.
-We do the reweighting by proposing a bi-level optimization algorithm that weighs each LF separately, giving low importance to noisy LFs and high importance to relevant LFs.
-We evaluate on six text classification datasets and demonstrate better performance than current label aggregation approaches with automatically generated labeling functions.
+\textbf{Our Contributions} are as follows: While leveraging \snuba{}~\cite{varma2018snuba} only for \textit{automatically generating} LFs, we address the important limitations of \snuba{} by (i) effectively using the labeled set in a semi-supervised manner using \spear{}~\cite{spear}, and (ii) critically making the labeling function aggregation more \emph{robust} via a reweighting framework.
+We do the reweighting by using our proposed bi-level optimization algorithm that weighs each LF separately, giving low importance to noisy LFs and high importance to relevant LFs.
+We present evaluations on six text classification datasets and show that \ouralgo{} demonstrates better performance than current label aggregation approaches with automatically (or even human) generated labeling functions.

-A summary of the results are shown in Figure~\ref{fig:summaryplot}.
-As mentioned, \snuba{} performs worse than a simple supervised baseline that just trains on the labeled data component.
-Furthermore, \ouralgo{} outperforms \spear{} (a state-of-the-art semi-supervised data programming algorithm with auto-generated LFs) and \textsc{Vat} (a state-of-the-art semi-supervised learning algorithm), demonstrating the benefit of having both semi-supervision and robust LF reweighting with the auto-generated LFs.
-Finally, WISDOM gets to within 2 - 4\% of \textsc{Human-Spear} (using human crafted-LFs), without the cost of generating labeling functions manually, which can require significant domain knowledge.
+A summary of the results are presented in Figure~\ref{fig:summaryplot}.
+As mentioned, \snuba{} performs worse than a simple supervised baseline that trained only on the labeled data component.
+Furthermore, \ouralgo{} outperforms \textsc{Vat} (a state-of-the-art semi-supervised learning algorithm) and \textsc{Hum-}\spear{} sometimes (a state-of-the-art semi-supervised data programming algorithm with human-generated LFs), demonstrating the benefit of having both semi-supervision and robust LF reweighting with the auto-generated LFs.
+Finally, \ouralgo{} gets to within 2 - 4\% of \textsc{Hum-Spear} (using human crafted-LFs), without having to incur the cost of generating labeling functions manually, and which can also require significant domain knowledge.